GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ### <span class="header3">Object's Method</span>

 If we create an object of a function and use the `this` keyword then the `this` keyword will point to that particular object.
-This behaviour doesnt change even if we create object using object literal.
+This behavior doesn't change even if we create object using object literal.

 ```js
 var num = 100;